 Level 1 - Assessed Stocks Tier Tier Classification and Methodology to Compute ABC 1.
-Assessment Information (10%) Quantitative assessment provides estimates of exploitation and biomass; includes MSY-derived benchmarks.
-(0%) Reliable measures of exploitation or biomass; no MSY benchmarks, proxy reference points.
-(2.5%) Relative measures of exploitation or biomass, absolute measures of status unavailable.
+Quantitative assessment provides estimates of exploitation and biomass; 1.
+Assessment Information includes MSY-derived benchmarks.
+(0%) 2.
+Reliable measures of exploitation or biomass; no MSY benchmarks, proxy reference points.
+(2.5%) 3.
+Relative measures of exploitation or biomass, absolute measures of status (10%) unavailable.
 Proxy reference points.
-(5%) Reliable catch history.
-(7.5%) Scarce or unreliable catch records.
-(10%) 2.
-Uncertainty Characterization (10%) Complete.
+(5%) 4.
+Reliable catch history.
+(7.5%) 5.
+Scarce or unreliable catch records.
+(10%) 1.
+Complete.
 Key Determinant - uncertainty in both assessment inputs and environmental conditions are included.
-(0%) High.
-Key Determinant - reflects more than just uncertainty in future recruitment.
-(2.5%) Medium.
-Uncertainties are addressed via statistical techniques and sensitivities, but full uncertainty is not carried forward in projections.
-(5%) Low.
-Distributions of F{MSY} and MSY are lacking.
-(7.5%) None.
+(0%) 2.
+High.
+Key Determinant - reflects more than just uncertainty in future 2.
+Uncertainty recruitment.
+(2.5%) Characterization 3.
+Medium.
+Uncertainties are addressed via statistical techniques and (10%) sensitivities, but full uncertainty is not carried forward in projections.
+(5%) 4.
+Low.
+Distributions of $F{MSY}$ and MSY are lacking.
+(7.5%) 5.
+None.
 Only single point estimates; no sensitivities or uncertainty evaluations.
-(10%) 3.
-Stock Status (10%) Neither overfished nor overfishing.
+(10%) 1.
+Neither overfished nor overfishing.
 Stock is at high biomass and low exploitation relative to benchmark values.
-(0%) Neither overfished nor overfishing.
-Stock may be in close proximity to benchmark values.
-(2.5%) Stock is either overfished or overfishing.
-(5%) Stock is both overfished and overfishing.
-(7.5%) Either status criterion is unknown.
+(0%) 2.
+Neither overfished nor overfishing.
+Stock may be in close proximity to 3.
+Stock Status benchmark values.
+(2.5%) (10%) 3.
+Stock is either overfished or overfishing.
+(5%) 4.
+Stock is both overfished and overfishing.
+(7.5%) 5.
+Either status criterion is unknown.
 (10%) 4.
-Productivity and Susceptibility - Risk Analysis (10%) Low risk.
+Productivity 1.
+Low risk.
 High productivity, low vulnerability, low susceptibility.
-(0%) Medium risk.
-Moderate productivity, moderate vulnerability, moderate susceptibility.
-(5%) 3.
+(0%) and Susceptibility 2.
+Medium risk.
+Moderate productivity, moderate vulnerability, moderate - Risk Analysis susceptibility.
+(5%) (10%) 3.
 High risk.
 Low productivity, high vulnerability, high susceptibility.
-(10%) nassessed Stocks.
-Reliable landings and life history information available OFI AB(pos: L derived from "Depletion-Based Stock Reduction Analysis" (DBSRA).
-C derived from applying the assessed stocks rule to determine adjustment factor if sible, or from expert judgment if not possible. nassessed Stocks.
-Inadequate data to support DBSRA only leve C derived directly, from "Depletion-Corrected Average Catch" (DCAC).
-Done when y a limited number of years of catch data for a fishery are available.
+(10%) Level 2 - Unassessed Stocks.
+Reliable landings and life history information available L derived from "Depletion-Based Stock Reduction Analysis" (DBSRA).
+C derived from applying the assessed stocks rule to determine adjustment factor if pos sible, or from expert judgment if not possible. nassessed Stocks.
+Inadequate data to support DBSRA C derived directly, from "Depletion-Corrected Average Catch" (DCAC).
+Done when only a limited number of years of catch data for a fishery are available.
 Requires a higher el of "informed expert judgment" than Level 2. nassessed Stocks.
 Inadequate data to support DCAC or DBSRA L and ABC derived on a case-by-case basis.
-ORCS ad hoc group is currently working what to do when not enough data exist to perform DCAC.
+ORCS ad hoc group is currently working what to do when not ensuch data grint to perform $DCAC$ onv what to do when not enough data exist to perform DCAC.